 Research and development costs are expensed as incurred and include salaries, benefits, and other operating costs such as outside services, supplies, and allocated overhead costs.
 We perform research and development for our proprietary products and technology development and for others pursuant to feasibility agreements and development and license agreements.
 For our proprietary products and internal technology development programs, we may invest our own funds without reimbursement from a collaborative partner.
 Under our feasibility agreements, we are generally reimbursed for the cost of work performed.
 Feasibility agreements are designed to evaluate the applicability of our technologies to a particular molecule and therefore are generally completed in less than one year.
 Under our development and license agreements, products developed using our technologies may be commercialized by a collaborative partner.
-Under these development and license agreements, we may be reimbursed for the manufacture and supply of clinical and commercial product.
-We may also receive royalties on sales of commercial product.
+Under these development and license agreements, we may be reimbursed for development costs, may also be entitled to milestone payments when and if certain development and/or regulatory milestones are achieved, and may be compensated for the manufacture and supply of clinical and commercial product.
 All of our research and development agreements are generally cancelable by the partner without significant financial penalty.

-Income Taxes
+Accounting for Income Taxes